maxwolffe/maxwolffe.github.io/blog/_posts/2020-01-31-solving-problems.md

 date_updated: 2020-01-31
 ---

-# On solving engineering problems as a member of a team
 Resolving engineering problems can be incredibly difficult, one thing that can help is having a structured approach to how you solve those problems.
 This post is going to present a path to solving problems as a member of a software engineering organization.

 To be clear, the type of problem solving I'm referring to is the "Oh no, I have absolutely no idea" feeling when you first open a feedback ticket against a code base with which you only have a passing familiarity.
 It’s the type of problem where there isn’t a straightforward solution and so requires some investigation and buy in from your team.
 Going from that feeling to a solution which you and your organization are happy with is a journey.
 I typically structure that journey as follows: